 - Eventually, you will get some extra request, one of them is the police certificate from your country.
 You will need to read about how Canada has agreed with your country about that.
 Do not worry, all is on the CIC website.

 - The golden email has arrived.
 This means you are approved, but not yet resident.
-This emails has some directions, read them very carefully.
+These emails have some directions, read them very carefully.

 - Take more photos of you and your family members.
 In short, these are passport photos.

 - Take a copy of the biodata page of your passport.
 Mexicans do not require a visa, a copy is enough.
 Citizens from other countries may need to send the original password.

 - Fill the attached form.